TheMarlboroMan/tools/README.md

 # compatibility

+As of April 2020 the dnot parser has been retired.
+RapidJson is introduced to take its place.
 As of January 2020 compatibility with previous versions is broken, as the project has underwent a file reorganization.

 # building

 Must be built with a compiler that accepts the c++14 standard.

+Requires of the rapidjson library at https://github.com/Tencent/rapidjson

 ## TODO